pokt-network/docs/paths/node-runner/zero-to-node/pocket-config.md

     ```bash
     ulimit -n
     ```
-2. Increase the ulimit to 16384:
+2. Increase the ulimit to 16384.
+The `-Sn` option is for setting the soft limit on the number of open files:
     ```bash
     ulimit -Sn 16384
     ```

-    {% hint style="info" %}
-    The `-Sn` option is for setting the soft limit on the number of open files.
-    {% endhint %}
-3. Check the new ulimit to confirm that it was set correctly:
+3. Check the new ulimit to confirm that it was set correctly.
+The `-n` option is for getting the limit for just the number of open files:
     ```bash
     ulimit -n
     ```

-    {% hint style="info" %}
-    The `-n` option is for getting the limit for just the number of open files.
-    {% endhint %}

 ### Permanent settings